-Problem Possible Cause and Recommended Action Pla ıyback The color of the playback image is different from what appears on the monitor screen when shooting.
+Problem Possible Cause and Recommended Action Pla lyback The color of the playback image is different from what appears on the monitor screen when shooting.
 Sunlight or light from another source may be shining directly into the lens when you are shooting.
 Position the camera so sunlight does not shine directly into the lens.
 Images are not displayed.
 This camera cannot display non-DCF images recorded onto a memory card using another digital camera.
 Images cannot be rotated.
-Note that you cannot edit the following types of snapshots. • Panorama images • Snapshots recorded with another camera • Extracted subjects File e Deletion A file cannot be deleted.
+Note that you cannot edit the following types of snapshots. • Panorama images • Snapshots recorded with another camera File e Deletion A file cannot be deleted.
 The file may be protected.
-Unprotect the file (page 76).
-Otl ner The wrong date and time are displayed, or the wrong date and time are being stored along with image data.
+Unprotect the file (page 72).
+Otl her The wrong date and time are displayed, or the wrong date and time are being stored along with image data.
 The date and time setting is off.
-Set the correct date and time (page 97).
+Set the correct date and time (page 98).
 The messages on the display are in the wrong language.
 The wrong display language is selected.
-Change the display language setting (page 98).
+Change the display language setting (page 99).
 Images cannot be transferred over a USB connection.
-1)The USB cable may not be connected securely.
+The USB cable may not be connected securely.
 Check all connections.
-2)If the camera is not turned on, turn it on.
-3)Your computer may not be able to recognize the camera if you connect via a USB hub.
+If the camera is not turned on, turn it on.
+Your computer may not be able to recognize the camera if you connect via a USB hub.
 Always connect directly to the computer's USB port.

 Problem Possible Cause and Recommended Action Language selection screen appears when the camera is turned on.
-1)You did not configure initial settings after purchasing the camera or the camera may have been left with a dead battery.
-Check the camera setup (pages 24, 97).
-2)There may be a problem with the camera's memory data.
-If this is the case, perform the reset operation to initialize the camera's setup (page 100).
+You did not configure initial settings after purchasing the camera or the camera may have been left with a dead battery.
+Check the camera setup (pages 24, 98).
+There may be a problem with the camera's memory data.
+If this is the case, perform the reset operation to initialize the camera's setup (page 101).
 After that, configure each setting.
 If the language selection screen does not re-appear when you turn the camera on, it means that the camera's memory management data has been restored.
 If the same message appears after you turn power back on, contact your retailer or a CASIO authorized service center.
-There are various indicators and values on the monitor screen.
-The monitor screen shows indicators and other information about shooting conditions and the image you are recording.
-You can touch the tab and then touch the "DISP" to select what information you want to include on the display (page 9).
 Buttons are not responsive right after the power has been turned on.
 With large capacity memory cards there is a delay after the power has been turned on before the buttons become responsive.